 Throughout the three years of the course you will have the opportunity to take a range of optional courses covering many economic, financial and business issues, such as environmentally sustainable business, economic growth, industrial organisation, financial markets, economic policy, financial management and the role of finance in economic development.

 As our courses are reviewed regularly as part of our quality assurance framework, the modules you choose from may differ from those shown here.

 You can spend your third year on a work placement, which is a great opportunity to enhance your CV, preparing you for future employment.
 You will gain commercial and practical experience, and many students are offered graduate positions by their placement employer.

-Our students have enjoyed exciting and intellectually challenging positions with companies including Microsoft, the Government Economic Service, IBM, Oxford Economic Forecasting, JP Morgan, Paypal, Hewlett-Packard and Trip Advisor.
+Our students have enjoyed exciting and intellectually challenging positions with companies including Microsoft, the Government Economic Service, the Office for National Statistics, IBM, Oxford Economic Forecasting, JP Morgan, Paypal, Hewlett-Packard and Trip Advisor.